 General production numbers for Gold Panda coins vary wildly, from only 13,532 minted coins in 1982 to 289,055 coins in 1988 (for coins of 1 oz).
 Since 2007, mintage figures have increased substantially but it is unclear whether these projected maximum mintages were actually reached and how many of these coins were sold.
 As for the smaller denominations, only 4,168 half-ounce coins were minted in 1998.
 In general, production numbers were lowest from 1982 to 1984 as well as in the mid-1990's.

 Only in 1991 were 1 gram Chinese Gold Pandas with a 3 Yuan face value produced.
 The large denominations - 5 oz, 12 oz and 1 kg - were only minted in certain years.
 Panda coins also exist in bi-metallic (gold and silver), silver, platinum and palladium versions.

-The first Silver Panda coins were already minted in 1983, but they were only 90% pure and only available with a proof finish.
+The first Chinese Silver Panda coins were already minted in 1983, but they were only 90% pure and only available with a proof finish.
 The China Gold Coin Incorporation produces the coins in their current purity of 99.9% since 1989.
 The brilliant uncirculated 'bullion' version is currently only being offered in the denomination of 30 gram (1 oz until 2015).
 Proof coins exist in other sizes as well.
-Chinese Silver Pandas mostly bear the same design as the Gold Panda coins of the same year but there are some exceptions.
+Chinese Silver Pandas mostly bear the same design as the Chinese Gold Pandas that were issued the same year but there are some exceptions.
 There exist many special versions of the coins as well, for example gilded and colored coins as well as coins with special privy marks.

 The Chinese Silver Panda page gives more information about the coins and allows you to compare current prices.